 In order to comply with the Community Infrastructure Levy (CIL) Regulations 2010 it is now necessary for planning applications with legal agreements to consider the issue of whether the requirements within the S106 satisfy the following: - (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development; and - (c) fairly and reasonably related in scale and kind to the development.

 In this case, however, no Section 106 Contributions are required.

 PLANNING BALANCE AND CONCLUSION It is acknowledged that the Council is unable to robustly demonstrate a five-year housing land supply and that, accordingly, in the light of the advice contained in the National Planning Policy Framework, it should favourably consider suitable planning applications for housing that can demonstrate that they meet the definition of sustainable development.
 There is an environmental impact in the locality due to the loss of open countryside and agricultural land.
-There would also be an adverse impact on the landscape, and protected trees.
+There would also be an adverse impact on the landscape and the Area of Special County Value.
+In addition the location of the site is not considered to be sustainable.
 The proposal would satisfy the economic and social sustainability roles by providing for much needed housing adjoining an existing settlement.
 The proposal would provide policy compliant levels of affordable housing, contributions to education and would be acceptable in ecology terms.
 Subject to conditions, the proposal is considered to be acceptable in terms of highways amenity, flood risk, drainage and design.
-However, these do not outweigh the concerns outlined above and it is therefore considered to be unsustainable development and accordingly is recommended for refusal.
+The NPPF supports sustainable development but due to the environmental impacts and the location of the site in this instance it is considered that the site is sustainable.
+While there have been some mixed decisions on appeal about a site's location, the appeal at Peckforton provides a similar scenario to that proposed and as consequence it is considered that the balance tips in favour of refusing the application.
+It is therefore considered to be unsustainable development and accordingly is recommended for refusal.
 RECOMMENDATION REFUSE for the following reasons: